A Circular Economy supporting Europe’s Green Deal ambition

 A pragmatic process

-Before concluding, the moderator, Elinor Kruse, Director of Environmental Policy at Teknikföretagen and Chair of Orgalim's Environmental Sustainability Working Group, revealed some of the headline recommendations from Orgalim’s new Position Paper, emphasising the need for harmonised circular economy measures within Europe, to follow the Better Regulation principles and and to conduct impact assessments for all new announced initiatives and to ensure any new circular economy measure is accompanied by robust market surveillance and effective enforcement.
+Before concluding, the moderator, Elinor Kruse, Director of Environmental Policy at Teknikföretagen and Chair of Orgalim's Environmental Sustainability Working Group, revealed some of the headline recommendations from Orgalim’s new Position Paper, emphasising the need for harmonised circular economy measures within Europe, to follow the Better Regulation principles and to conduct impact assessments for all new announced initiatives and to ensure any new circular economy measure is accompanied by robust market surveillance and effective enforcement.
 “The stronger the EU single market, the better for the circular economy,” she stressed.

 Looking forward, all participants welcomed the opportunity for continued dialogue between policy makers, NGOs and industry including SMEs, as well as other stakeholders.